Bubsy: Bubsy: Paws on Fire!

 A sixth Bubsy title, Bubsy: Paws on Fire!, was developed by Choice Provisions and released in May 2019, for PlayStation 4 and Windows.
 Unlike other entries, Paws on Fire! is an auto-running game, in which Bubsy and his allies must free trapped animals from the Amazootorium, Oinker's personal zoo.
 A Nintendo Switch version was released the following August.

 Bubsy 4D

-A seventh Bubsy game, titled Bubsy 4D, is being developed by indie studio Fabraz, and is scheduled to be published by Atari in 2026 for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows.
-The game will be a 3D platformer, and will feature Bubsy retrieving the golden fleece from an army of BaaBot sheep robots.
+A seventh Bubsy game, titled Bubsy 4D, was developed by indie studio Fabraz and published by Atari in May 2026 for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows.
+The game is a 3D platformer, and features Bubsy retrieving the golden fleece from an army of BaaBot sheep robots.

 Compilations

 An emulated re-release of the first two SNES games, titled Bubsy Two-Fur, was released on Steam in December 2015 by Tommo division Retroism.
 Two-Fur was later delisted in September 2025.

 In June 2024, Atari announced Bubsy in: The Purrfect Collection, a compilation of the first four games in the series developed by Limited Run Games.
 The Purrfect Collection was released digitally in September 2025 for Nintendo Switch, PlayStation 5, Xbox Series X/S, and Windows, with physical releases set to follow at a later date.